 The stomach is located in the upper-left area of the abdomen below the liver and next to the spleen.
 The stomach is located in the upper-left area of the abdomen below the liver and next to the spleen.
 Its main function is store and breakdown foods and liquids that we consume before those contents travel to other organs to be further digested.

 When the stomach is empty, the inside has small folds called rugae.
 Rugae allow the stomach to expand to accommodate large meals.
 They also grip the food inside the stomach to help physically break it down.

 The average stomach can hold about 1.5 gallons of food and liquid at maximum capacity.
-It only holds food for about four hours before passing it along the digestive tract.
+It only holds food for three to five hours, before passing it along the digestive tract.

-The stomach’s main component for digestion is the powerful mix of secretions collectively called gastric juices.
+The stomach’s main tool for digestion is the powerful mix of secretions collectively called gastric juices.
 To counteract these strong juices, the stomach protects itself with mucus-like secretions.
 Without this protection, the stomach would essentially digest itself (“auto-digestion”), which is a common cause of stomach ulcers.

-Cells in the stomach create the active ingredients in gastric juices:
+Cells lining the stomach create the following active ingredients in gastric juices:

 - Pepsin: This protein-digesting enzyme activates when food enters the stomach.

 - Hydrochloric acid: This extremely strong acid breaks down food and any other foreign materials such as bacterial pathogens.
 Two muscular rings called sphincters also provide additional defense against the chemicals in the stomach by moving contents along.
 The esophageal sphincter separates the esophagus and the stomach.
 When that muscle doesn’t relax properly, it feels like it is difficult to swallow.
 On the opposite end of the stomach, the pyloric sphincter regulates the speed at which food moves down to the small intestine.